thromel/thromel.github.io/_posts/2022-08-23-getting-started-with-kubernetes-microservices.md

 This comprehensive guide will take you from Kubernetes fundamentals to deploying a production-ready microservice architecture, covering essential concepts, practical implementations, and industry best practices that will enable you to harness the full power of container orchestration.

+> **Why This Guide Matters**: According to the [CNCF Annual Survey 2021](https://www.cncf.io/reports/cncf-annual-survey-2021/), 96% of organizations are either using or evaluating Kubernetes.
+Understanding how to properly architect and deploy microservices on Kubernetes is no longer optional—it's essential for modern software development.

 ## Table of Contents

 1. [Why Microservices Need Orchestration](#why-microservices-need-orchestration)